 On our Edublog pages you will find resources covering all skills; listening, speaking, character writing, pronunciation and reading.

-Projects are available to download which have been designed to assist in the 4 hours of learning outside of face to face classroom time.
+Student Projects are available to download which have been designed to assist in the 4 hours of learning outside of face to face classroom time.
 These come with accompanying teacher notes and answer sheets for students to self-assess.

 Quizlet is free and full of online teaching activities focusing on vocabulary learning.
 There are numerous Mandarin vocabulary lists available with corresponding flashcards, games and quizzes.
 To help you find the resources you need we have selected and saved a library of vocabulary lists and quizzes, available in the UCL Mandarin Excellence Programme folders.